nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ### A large complex file

-The final test for the RSA block scheme that has been implemented is to accuratley encrypt and decrypt a complex file.
+The final test for the RSA block scheme that has been implemented is to accurately encrypt and decrypt a complex file.
 Have look at the example file [here](https://github.com/nhoyle-unsw/learn-encryption-with-python/blob/main/plaintext_long_length.txt) in which you can see a very complex structure that would be ruined if anything went missing.
 It is also quite a lot longer than the previous example.
 Let's cross our fingers for this one.
 Again, here is the command for encrypting and decrypting the large text file:

-`encrypt_and_decrypt_file_contents -e 65537 -d 52306230480918612449776810473473 -n 97797370393357406066426037133111 -f .\plaintext_long_length.txt`
+`encrypt_and_decrypt_file_contents -e 65537 -d 52306230480918612449776810473473 -n 97797370393357406066426037133111 -f plaintext_long_length.txt`

 {% include_relative python-online.md %}